 Elite Sales offers a Grade 100 Chain available in numerous sizes for nearly any type of heavy-duty project or application.

 There are plenty of chain types available on the market – but when you buy from Elite Sales, you can rest assured that you are getting only the best quality of chain guaranteed.
 We offer a wide range of sizes and finishes in Grades 30, 43, 70, 80, and 100.
+We also carry a variety of galvanized chains, stain-less steel chains, and other finishes.

 Reach out to our sales team today to place an order and make us your number one chain supplier.